-Join Aaron F. Ross for an in-depth discussion in this video Locking curve length, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Locking curve length, part of Maya: nHair.

 …To get the hair out of our characters face, what we…want to do is to move all of these star curves over.…And, we can do that by selecting the endpoints of the curves.…But first, we have to lock the length of the curves so they stay constant.…Now locking the length of the curves…does not effect the stretchiness of the strokes.…Be aware that those are two different things.…What we are doing here is,…we're going to make sure that when we manipulate the…end points of the Start Curves, they don't stretch.…